Bi-Lipschitz Ansatz for Anti-Symmetric Functions

 \subsection{Setup}

-We generated 3 training sets of 110,00 matrices of orders $n \in \{10, 15, 20\}$, with a corresponding validation set of 15,000 matrices and a test set of 20,000 matrices, all uniformly sampled from $\left[0, 1.1\right]^{n \times n}$.
-We optimize the parameters with respect to the $\|\cdot\|_{l_1}$ metric with ADAM, using the same learning rate and the same learning rate scheduler settings for all methods.
-We implemented the symmetric functions required for the ansatz \cite{ye2024widetilde} (which we refer to as $\widetilde{O}(n^2)$ model) using the Deep Sets model \cite{zaheer2017deep}, and sampled $n^2 + 1$ constant vectors from $S^{n-1}$ for the Vandermonde determinant computation.
+We generated three training sets of 110,000 matrices of orders $n \in \{10, 15, 20\}$, with a corresponding validation set of 15,000 matrices and a test set of 20,000 matrices, all uniformly sampled from $\left[0, 1.1\right]^{n \times n}$, then scaled so that the determinants approximately distribute normally with a non-zero mean and higher variance.
+We moreover train models that are antisymmetric by design exclusively on positive determinants by applying a random transposition to the input whenever the output should have been negative.
+This benefits the training process by optimizing the learned parameters over a compressed range of determinants, with a larger empirical mean, allowing faster convergence and improved generalization.
+Of course, the fairness in performance comparison is retained; Due to their inherited equivariance, antisymmetric models in fact learn the determinant of each matrix of the training set up to any permutation simultaneously, hence the training process remains equivalent across all models.
+We optimize the parameters with respect to the $\|\cdot\|_{l_1}$ metric using ADAM, with the same learning rate and learning rate scheduler settings across all methods.
+We implemented the symmetric functions required for the ansatz \cite{ye2024widetilde} using the Deep Sets model \cite{zaheer2017deep}, and sampled $n^2 + 1$ constant vectors from $S^{n-1}$ for the Vandermonde determinant computation.

-For the MLP method we used the same depth as the MLP used within in our construction \ref{eq:h}, with a width similar to, or wider than, our hidden layers.
-Note that the MLP ansatz does not respect the anti-symmetry.
+For the MLP method, we used the same depth as the MLP used within our construction \ref{eq:pi}, with a width similar to, or wider than, that of our hidden layers.
+Note that the MLP ansatz does not respect the antisymmetry.
 The number of parameters in each model is summarized in Table \ref{exp:params}.